 This is such a tough habit to break, especially if you have a demanding nine-to-fiver and need to work through your lunch break.
 This is similar to eating in the car or in front of the TV.
 You're busy working and aren't paying attention to what you're eating, and before you know it, you've devoured an entire plate of food within minutes.
 When you eat quickly and don't pay attention to each bite, your brain doesn't register how much you've actually eaten, so you end up feeling hungry instead of satiated, which translates to reaching for more food.
 If you can, take at least 15 minutes away from your desk to eat your meal or snack, and be sure not to tempt yourself by keeping packages of food and treats in your desk drawer.

-There's a few reasons people eat in bed, but, whether you're feeling sick, are being pampered, or are just feeling a little lazy, eating in bed isn't always a good thing.
+There are a few reasons people eat in bed, but whether you're feeling sick, being pampered, or just feeling a little lazy, eating in bed isn't always a good thing.
 It encourages mindless eating and creates a less-than-hygienic sleep area.
 Avoid eating in bed by having a satisfying dinner at the table, and if need be, eat a small bowl of fresh fruit a couple hours before you hit the hay to ward off late-night hunger pangs.